On a Theorem by Bezboruah & Shepherdson: The Bezboruah-Shepherdson Theorem for Markov Coding

 Let $\mc A$ be a non-standard model of true arithmetic.
 We write $\mf Z(\mc A)$ is the closure of $\mc A$ under subtraction using the standard pairs construction.
 We note that $\mf Z(\mc A)$ is bi-interpretable with $\mc A$.

-Consider non-standard models $\mc M$ and $\mc N$ of true arithmetic, where $\mc N$ is an elementary end-extension of $\mc M$.
-We know that there is such an $\mc M$ by the MacDowell-Specker Theorem.
-See \cite{kaye:mode91}.
-Let $a$ a be non-standard element in $\mc M$ and let $b$ be in $\mc N\setminus \mc M$.
+Let $\mc M$ and $\mc N$ be non-standard models of true arithmetic, where $\mc N$ is an elementary end-extension of $\mc M$.
+We know that there is such an $\mc N$ by the MacDowell-Specker Theorem.
+See \cite{kaye:mode91}.\footnote{Since we have the freedom to choose $\mc M$, we can easily avoid the use of MacDowell-Specker.} Let $a$ a be non-standard element in $\mc M$ and let $b$ be in $\mc N\setminus \mc M$.